steveicarus/iverilog/Documentation/developer/getting_started.rst

-Getting Started as a Contributer
+Getting Started as a Contributor
 ================================

 Icarus Verilog development is centered around the github repository at